White Hall 324

 Carlie has broad philosophical interests in ethics, aesthetics, philosophy and literature, and feminism.
-She majored in French and Philosophy at DePaul University in Chicago from 2004-2008, taught English in Corsica from 2008-2009, completed the M.A. program at Stony Brook University in Philosophy with a focus on the Arts and Aesthetics from 2009-2010, and is currently finishing her Ph.D. in Philosophy at Stony Brook University.
-Her dissertation, Panorama and Proximity in Levinas and the Stoics, examines Levinas’ use of the sage as a foil for his ethical ideal while also tracing Stoic aspects of his work.
-Her publications include a co-translation of Jean-Luc Nancy and Federico Ferrari’s Being Nude: The Skin of Images (Fordham University Press, 2014) and a translation of an essay by Jean-Luc Nancy in Carnal Hermeneutics: From Head to Foot (Fordham University Press, 2015).
+She majored in French and Philosophy at DePaul University in Chicago from 2004-2008.
+After graduating she taught English in Corsica from 2008-2009, where she also worked on her French and spent time hiking in the maquis.
+From 2009-2010 she was a student of Philosophy with a focus on the Arts and Aesthetics in the M.A. program at Stony Brook University and then completed the Ph.D. program in Philosophy from 2011-2017.
+Her dissertation Panorama and Proximity in Levinas and the Stoics examined how Emmanuel Levinas used the Stoic sage as a foil for his ethical ideal while also tracing Stoic aspects of his work.
+Her publications include a co-translation of Being Nude: The Skin of Images (Fordham University Press, 2014) and a translation of an essay by Jean-Luc Nancy in Carnal Hermeneutics: From Head to Foot (Fordham University Press, 2015).